oasis-tcs/openc2-oc2ls/oc2ls.md

 content: {'action': 'query', 'target': {'features': ['versions', 'profiles']}}

 ### A.1.2 Response Message
-The response message contains a status code, a content-type that is normally the same as the request content type, a msg_type of `'response'`, and the Response content.
-The request_id from the Command message, if present, is returned unchanged in the Response message.
-The "to" element of the Response normally echoes the "from" element of the Command message, but the "from" element of the Response is the Actuator's identifier regardless of whether the Command was sent to an individual actuator or a group.
+The Response Message contains a status code, a content-type that is normally the same as the request content type, a msg_type of `'response'`, and the Response content.
+The request_id from the Command Message, if present, is returned unchanged in the Response Message.
+The "to" element of the Response normally echoes the "from" element of the Command Message, but the "from" element of the Response is the Actuator's identifier regardless of whether the Command was sent to an individual actuator or a group.
 The "created" element, if present, contains the creation time of the Response.

 A responder could potentially return non-openc2 content, such as a PDF report or an HTML document, in response to a Command.
 No Actuator profiles currently define response content types other than openc2.